mukul74/BDD_Analysis_OD/README.md

 ## Codebase

-The following Python scripts are used in this analysis:

-- `inference_metrics.py` – Computes inference and evaluation metrics on the validation dataset.
-- `inference_save_all.py` – Saves all images regardless of the scene, including Ground Truth (GT) and Predicted (Pred) bounding boxes.
-- `inference_save_scenarios.py` – Saves up to 50 images per scenario combination, with GT and Pred bounding boxes.
-A few sample images are shown below.

-### Output Folders

-- `runs/`
-  - `runs/compare_preds_gt/images/` – Contains saved images organized by scenario.
-  - `runs/compare_preds_gt/metrics_by_condition.csv` – CSV file containing **F1, Recall, Precision** for different scenario combinations.
-  - `runs/detect/val/` – Contains plots related to **Precision, Recall, and F1 Score**.
 # 4. Model Evaluation on Validation Set Across Different Scenarios

 Apart from the object detections overview, I tried to look for scenes where the detections failed or what were combinations, what models was looking in to.
 For example Snow+Night+Highway, could be a possible scenerio, with less detections.